 Welcome to the site!

-I have been travelling and photographing wildlife for as long as I can remember, following my introduction to the art form through a flashbulb-laden, Kodak Instamatic back when I was about seven years old.
+I have been travelling and photographing wildlife for as long as I can remember, following my introduction to the art form through a flashbulb-laden, Kodak Instamatic back when I was about seven years old, beginning a life-long love affair with all aspects of the natural world.
 Since then, I have been fortunate enough to visit some of the world’s most incredible wildlife locations, and witness some of nature’s greatest spectacles, species and behaviour, and it is this fantastic and incredible world that I want to share with you.

+Ugh!
+I hate it.
+As such, apart from de-saturating to black and white, minor “darkroom” changes (akin to what we would have done in the days of slide and film) and the occasional addition of a sepia tone, I make little or no change to the image I capture.
+I want you to connect with the real world, not some idealised, ridiculously over-saturated image that requires more in the way of software engineering than photographic ability.
+The manufacturing of photographs should not be the way the natural world is presented, and I will always maintain that principle.
+What you see is what I saw.
 We are fully in the hands of the subject, and not the other way round, and it is that which makes the discipline so fantastically addictive.
-It would be rare for an artist, for example, to travel the globe to get the scene they wish, but return with an empty canvas.
-Wildlife photography, however, offers no such guarantees.
+Wildlife photography offers no guarantees.
 We, the shutter-pressers, could spend a month in the field, waiting for the split second where a specific animal enters the scene or activity can be recorded…and yet return with a memory card devoid of anything useful.

 Such are our challenges…but such are our rewards.

 Enjoy the galleries, and keep in touch.
 You can sign up to receive regular updates of where I’ve been and where I’m going, or if you have a group or class that you think would enjoy an entertaining evening of wildlife photography discussion and images, then feel free to get in touch.